-Applicability Village life The population of this segment live in areas that are less densely populated, typically in a village or small town.
-They tend to be older, well-educated and live in owned detached properties, although an above average proportion live in retirement homes.
-Households have multiple cars, with these being the most common method of transport to places of work.
-Central connectivity The majority of people in the Central Connectivity segment live in relatively densely populated urban areas.
-They include an above average proportion of young adults without children, including full time students.
+Applicability Villagelife The population of this segment live in areas that are less densely populated, typically in a village or small town.
+They tend to be older, well-equivalent properties, although an above average proportion live in retirement homes.
+Households have multiple cars, with these being the most comm Central connectivity The majority of people in the Central Connectivity segment live in relatively densely populated urban areas.
+They include an above average p including full time students.
 They tend to live in places where they can walk, cycle or use public transport to get to work.
 Family terraces This segment typically live on the edge of a town centre, in the transitional areas between the core and the suburbs.
-There is an above average proportion of families with pre-school or school age children.
-Typically, they will have one car between two adults, with one driving to work and the other walking or using public transport.
-Service sector workers The Service Sector Workers segment tend to live in terraces or semi-detached houses in urban areas and work in the information and communication, financial, public administration and education related sectors.
-There is an above average likelihood of having young children in the household and a below average likelihood of older age adults.
-Comfortable 'self- sufficiency' Those in this segment are typically approaching retirement age or already retired.
-They tend to live in suburbs, small towns and villages in detached properties or flats and are quite likely to have paid off their mortgage and have no dependent children.
-Therefore, while they may have a modest income are still quite likely to have both time and money.
-Semi-detached suburbia these people will typically have school age children and own at least one car.
-They will mostly work in information and communication, finance, public administration and education sectors.
+There is an above average school age children.
+Typically, they will have one car between two adults, with one driving to work and the other walking or using public transitional areas between the school age children.
+Service sector workers The Service Sector Workers segment tend to live in terraces or semi-detached houses in urban areas and work in the information and command education related sectors.
+There is an above average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and a below average likelihood of having young children in the household and young children in the household and young children in the household young ch Comfortable 'self- sufficiency' Those in this segment are typically approaching retirement age or already retired.
+They tend to live in suburbs, small towns and villages in de to have paid off their mortgage and have no dependent children.
+Therefore, while they may have a modest income are still quite likely to ha Semi-detached suburbia these people will typically have school age children and own at least one car.
+They will mostly work in information and communication, fina sectors.
 It also includes some recently retired people living in semi-detached or detached housing.
-Traditional towns Households in this segment are more likely than average to have older non-dependent children and to live in semi-detached or terraced properties.
-Their level of qualifications tends to be lower than average with jobs typically in the wholesale and retail, energy and transport related industries Sparsely populated Locations with very few people living there (less than 50 people per 1km2)
+Traditional towns Households in this segment are more likely than average to have older non-dependent children and to live in semi-detached or terraced problem than average with jobs typically in the wholesale and retail, energy and transport related industries Sparsely populated Locations with very few people living there (less than 50 people per 1km 2)